 Rémi Léger, Phd, 2012

 The Department of Political Studies at Queen’s University has long been known for its graduate programs.
 We are small enough to provide our students with a highly personalized graduate experience, and our faculty are strong, diverse, and well recognized for their research so that we can provide a well-rounded education that gives our graduates a strong basis for a wide range of careers.
-Our M.A. program will help you refine your crucial analytical skills, while our Ph.D. program will help you prepare for a rewarding career in teaching and leadership roles in other sectors related to political studies.
+The department is particularly well known for its strength in the study of ethnically divided and diverse societies.
+Our M.A. program will help you refine your crucial analytical skills, while our Ph.D. program will help you prepare for a rewarding career in university research and teaching as well as leadership roles in other sectors related to political studies.

 Most of our students are offered teaching assistantship positions.
 We encourage our students to present papers at academic conferences, and we provide partial support for conference travel.
 Many of our faculty offer Research Assistantship opportunities.
 We also encourage and support our students in their field research, and our faculty help students with networking in Canadian and global academic and policy fields.